yakivmospan/android-snippets/articles/Volley Request Manager.md

     public abstract Request create();
 }
 ```
-Now we can create controller that can will work with Queue and this simple Interface
+Now we can create controller that will work with Queue and this simple Interface
 ```java
 public class RequestController {